Harini-Gunasekaran/Projectwork2/README.md

 aimed at analyzing historical market data to forecast future stock trends and assist investors in making informed decisions.
 ## About
 <!--Detailed Description about the project-->
-Tailored Chatbot for Hostel Booking System is a project designed to integrate a chatbot that leverages advanced natural language processing techniques to understand and respond to user queries to the hostel booking system.
-Traditional hostel booking processes are often time-consuming and involve manual searches and extensive communication with hostel staff.
-This project seeks to overcome these challenges by creating an easy-to-use chatbot interface that assists students in addressing inquiries.
+The Stock Price Prediction System is designed to analyze historical stock market data and forecast future stock trends using deep learning and machine learning algorithms.
+Traditional stock market analysis relies on human expertise, which can be subjective and time-consuming.
+This project automates the prediction process using LSTM, CNN, ANN, and Logistic Regression, enabling more accurate and data-driven investment decisions.

 ## Features
 <!--List the features of the project as shown below-->
-- Implements advance neural network method.
-- A framework based application for deployment purpose.
-- High scalability.
-- Less time complexity.
-- A specific scope of Chatbot response model, using json data format.
+Long Short-Term Memory (LSTM) for time series forecasting and handling sequential stock data.
+Convolutional Neural Networks (CNN) for pattern recognition in stock price fluctuations.
+Artificial Neural Networks (ANN) for learning complex stock market trends and making accurate predictions.
+Logistic Regression for binary stock movement classification (rise or fall).
+Real-time stock data retrieval from APIs like Yahoo Finance or Alpha Vantage.
+Data preprocessing and feature engineering to improve model accuracy.
+Interactive data visualization using Matplotlib and Seaborn for trend analysis.
+Scalable deployment via Flask or FastAPI for API-based stock predictions.

 ## Requirements
 <!--List the requirements of the project as shown below-->
-* Operating System: Requires a 64-bit OS (Windows 10 or Ubuntu) for compatibility with deep learning frameworks.
+* Operating System: 64-bit OS (Windows 10, Ubuntu) for compatibility with ML frameworks.
-* Development Environment: Python 3.6 or later is necessary for coding the sign language detection system.
+* Development Environment: Python 3.7 or later.
-* Deep Learning Frameworks: TensorFlow for model training, MediaPipe for hand gesture recognition.
+* Machine Learning Libraries: TensorFlow/Keras, Scikit-Learn for model implementation.
-* Image Processing Libraries: OpenCV is essential for efficient image processing and real-time hand gesture recognition.
+* Deep Learning Tools: TensorFlow (for LSTM, CNN, ANN), OpenCV (if using image-based analysis).
+* Data Handling: Pandas and NumPy for data manipulation.
+* Visualization Tools: Matplotlib, Seaborn, Plotly for stock price trends.
+* API Integration: Yahoo Finance API, Alpha Vantage, Quandl for real-time stock data.
-* Version Control: Implementation of Git for collaborative development and effective code management.
+* Version Control: Git for collaborative development.
-* IDE: Use of VSCode as the Integrated Development Environment for coding, debugging, and version control integration.
-* Additional Dependencies: Includes scikit-learn, TensorFlow (versions 2.4.1), TensorFlow GPU, OpenCV, and Mediapipe for deep learning tasks.
+* IDE: Jupyter Notebook, VSCode, or PyCharm for development and debugging
 ## System Architecture
 <!--Embed the system architecture diagram as shown below-->